moltaire/rl-context-task/readme.md

   - `"partial"`: Outcome of the chosen option is shown.
 Unchosen outcome is shown as "?"
   - `"none"`: Both outcomes are shown as "?"
   - `"skip"`: Feedback phase is skipped completely
+- `outcome_randomness`: Allows you to determine if option outcomes are realized truly random, according to specified probabilities in each trial (see below), or pseudorandomly, where you predefine the outcomes in the `outcome` columns (see below).
+  - `"random"`: Each option's realized outcome will be drawn truly randomly.
+For example, the outcome in column `outcome1` will be realized with probability given in the `probability1` column, or 0 otherwise.
+  - `"pseudorandom"`: Each option's realized outcome in this trial is predefined in its `outcome` column.
 - `outcome1`, `outcome2`: Outcomes of the two options in this trial.
-With these values, you implicitly determine the options' reward probabilities.
+  - If `outcome_randomness` is `"random"`, these denote the potential outcomes that can be realized with specified probabilities (and 0 otherwise).With these values, you implicitly determine the options' reward probabilities.
+  - If `outcome_randomness` is `"pseudorandom"`, values in these columns are the realized outcomes.
+Across multiple rows of the conditions file, you can implicitly define the options' outcome probabilities.
-- `probability1`, `probability2`: Only used in the `explicit` phase to display reward probabilities of the two options explicitly.
-These values are for display only, the actual outcomes must be defined in `outcome1` and `outcome2`.
+- `probability1`, `probability2`: If `outcome_randomness` is `"random"`, these are the probabilities with which outcomes are realized in the trial.
+In the `explicit` phase they are also used to display reward probabilities of the two options explicitly.
+If `outcome_randomness` is `"pseudorandom"`, the probabilities do not influence realized outcomes in each trial.

 ### Addtional Task Settings